trantienduchn/james-project/src/site/markdown/server/manage-webadmin.md

 ## Administrating DLP Configuration

-DLP (stands for Data Lost Prevention) is supported by James.
+DLP (stands for Data Leak Prevention) is supported by James.
 A DLP matcher will, on incoming emails, execute regular expressions on email sender, recipients or content, in order to report suspicious emails to an administrator.
 WebAdmin can be used to manage these DLP rules on a per `senderDomain` basis.

 `senderDomain` is domain of the sender of incoming emails, for example: `apache.org`, `james.org`,...
-Each `senderDomain` correspond to a distinct a DLP configuration.
+Each `senderDomain` correspond to a distinct DLP configuration.

 - [List DLP configuration by sender domain](List_dlp_configuration_by_sender_domain)
 - [Store DLP configuration by sender domain](Store_dlp_configuration_by_sender_domain)